From keeping leftovers safe to managing holiday stress, these tips can help make the holiday season a little merrier.

 - Don’t worry about cooling off food before refrigerating it.
-You don’t need to cool down food before it goes in the fridge — it’s best to get it in the refrigerator right away, even if it’s still hot, so that it goes from a high temperature to a low temperature fast.
+You don’t need to cool down food before it goes into the fridge — it’s best to get it into the refrigerator right away, even if it’s still hot, so that it goes from a high temperature to a low temperature fast.
 In addition, make sure the food is divided into small enough portions or containers to be able to cool quickly.

-3. Take action to prevent respiratory illnesses like the flu.
+3. Take action to prevent respiratory illnesses, like the flu.

 Thanks to COVID-19, we’ve all become familiar with simple measures that can also help prevent other respiratory illnesses, such as the flu.